Come Fly With Me

 He saw that she wasn't ready to go down that road yet.
-He took out his wallet, placed some banknotes on the table, and said, "Shall we continue on our explorations?"
+He took out his wallet, placed some banknotes on the table.
+"Shall we continue on our explorations?"

 Her drink was not done, but Hermione was grateful for an excuse to walk and not have to face him anymore.

 "Lead the way."
 She replied.